virtusize/virtusize_flutter_sdk/README.md

     </queries>
     ```

-2. To able to open the Virtusize webview in Fragment for the SDK, inherit from **FlutterFragmentActivity** instead of FlutterActivity in the `android/app/src/main/MainActivity`.
+2. To be able to open the Virtusize webview in a Fragment for the SDK, inherit from **FlutterFragmentActivity** instead of FlutterActivity in the `android/app/src/main/MainActivity`.

     ```diff
     - import io.flutter.embedding.android.FlutterActivity
     + import io.flutter.embedding.android.FlutterFragmentActivity